overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 ![partial-failures-with-either-1](media/either.png)

-- New failures in the downstream layers can be turn some of those `right`s to `left`s.
+- Either is switched from `right` to `left` state if it fails downstream.

 ![partial-failures-with-either-2](media/either-validate.png)

 - This also avoids the need for intermediate filtering between steps, coz all the failures contained in `Either.left` are auto skipped from processing downstream.
-This is possible due to the **Monad** property of Either.
+This is possible due to the **Monad** property of `Either`.

 ```java
 static Either<Tuple2<ID, Failure>, ImmutableEgg> validate(